 In response to the UK referendum outcome, the Group decided to implement appropriate actions to mitigate where possible the potential risk of disruption to the supply of medicines (including potential new medicines currently undergoing clinical trials), including duplication of release testing and procedures for products based in the EU27, transfer of regulatory licences, new freight routes between the UK and European mainland avoiding the short straits, customs and duties set up for the introduction or amendment of existing tariffs or processes, and associated IT systems reconfiguration.
 In addition, the Group engaged with its major suppliers to assess their readiness and continues to work with them to mitigate the risk of disruption to supply chains due to new border processes and potential port congestion.
 The costs associated with this and other actions directly related to Brexit are charged as restructuring, with the majority of such costs being cash costs.
 The costs incurred since the referendum are approximately $47 million of which $7 million was incurred in the year (2019: $28 million).

 Risk Overview (extract)

 The Board reviews the potential impact of Brexit regularly as an integral part of its Principal Risks (as outlined overleaf) rather than as a standalone risk.
-The Board most recently reviewed the Group’s Brexit readiness plans at its meeting in July 2019 and continues to assess its impact.
+The Board most recently reviewed an update on the Group’s Brexit readiness plans at its meeting in December 2020 and continues to assess its impact.